Comparing Constellation Brands (STZ) & The Competition

-Constellation Brands (NYSE:STZ – Get Rating) is one of 30 public companies in the “Beverages” industry, but how does it contrast to its peers?
-We will compare Constellation Brands to similar companies based on the strength of its valuation, earnings, analyst recommendations, institutional ownership, profitability, dividends and risk.
+Constellation Brands (NYSE:STZ – Get Rating) is one of 30 publicly-traded companies in the “Beverages” industry, but how does it compare to its peers?
+We will compare Constellation Brands to similar companies based on the strength of its dividends, institutional ownership, risk, profitability, analyst recommendations, valuation and earnings.

-68.8% of Constellation Brands shares are held by institutional investors.
-Comparatively, 36.3% of shares of all “Beverages” companies are held by institutional investors.
-15.6% of Constellation Brands shares are held by insiders.
-Comparatively, 17.8% of shares of all “Beverages” companies are held by insiders.
-Strong institutional ownership is an indication that hedge funds, endowments and large money managers believe a stock will outperform the market over the long term.
+68.8% of Constellation Brands shares are owned by institutional investors.
+Comparatively, 34.0% of shares of all “Beverages” companies are owned by institutional investors.
+15.8% of Constellation Brands shares are owned by company insiders.
+Comparatively, 17.1% of shares of all “Beverages” companies are owned by company insiders.
+Strong institutional ownership is an indication that endowments, hedge funds and large money managers believe a stock will outperform the market over the long term.

-This is a summary of current ratings and recommmendations for Constellation Brands and its peers, as reported by MarketBeat.com.
+This is a breakdown of recent ratings and target prices for Constellation Brands and its peers, as provided by MarketBeat.

 |Sell Ratings